 An Ounce of Prevention

-The most common homebrew is some combination of vinegar, salt, and/or soap.
-Generally one gallon of vinegar, one cup of salt, and one tablespoon of soap.
+The most common homebrew using some combination of vinegar (1 gallon), salt (1 cup), and/or soap (1 tablespoon).
 There are numerous variations on the recipe but the resulting concoction is usually a pretty good non-selective weed killer.
-The acetic acid of the vinegar goes to work disrupting the cells of the plant while the salt desiccates the tissue and the soap aids in sticking to the plant.
-Its effectiveness can be improved with stronger vinegar concentrations—most store-bought vinegar is 5% acetic acid but concentrations of up to 20% can be found.
-Plants with hairs or waxy coatings may not be eradicated by the vinegar concoction ultimately making it not 100% effective.
+The acetic acid of the vinegar goes to work disrupting the cells of the plant while the salt desiccates the tissue, and the soap aids in allowing the mixture to stick to the plant.
+Its effectiveness can be improved with stronger vinegar concentrations—most store-bought vinegar is 5 percent acetic acid, but concentrations of up to 20 percent can be found.
+Plants with hairs or waxy coatings may not be completely eradicated by the vinegar concoction.

 Another popular home remedy is Ultra Dawn dish soap mixed with water used as a moss killer.
 Simply mix 4 ounces of Ultra Dawn dish soap with 1 gallon of water in a sprayer and apply to the moss; it will turn brown and die within a week or so.
 Moss can be tricky to eliminate, and the conditions causing its presence need to be altered, but with an old recipe like dish soap and water, moss can be dealt with safely and cheaply.